packagecontrol/thecrawl/docs/channels_repositories.md

 Channels -> Repositories -> Packages.

 The [package_control_channel][1] git repo collects lists of packages, and various repositories (like those for SublimeLinter or LSP plugins).
-This creates the primary public repository for Sublime Text packages, that is then crawled and compiled into the public channel.json: https://github.com/packagecontrol/thecrawl/releases/tag/the-channel.
+This creates the primary public repository for Sublime Text packages.
+Each git repository is then crawled for additional metadata, and this is all compiled into the public `channel.json`: https://github.com/packagecontrol/thecrawl/releases/tag/the-channel.

 The Package Control client comes pre-installed with this channel.
 (Well, currently it still comes with the old one: https://packagecontrol.io/channel_v3.json).